sunshine69/ansible-role-win_iis/README.md

 --------------

 If not defined anywhere, the for a variable, dict key name will be the exact parameter name of the corresponding ansible modules.

+- `win_iis_install_base` - Optional - Default is `False`.
+  This flag allows us to install the win_iis_base_features and releated chocolatey packages.
+This usually only requires when we build the instance AMI or setup the server the first time - or upgrade the packages to the new versions etc..

+  By setting this to false the role will skip it and focusing on setting up and configure the websites and application pool which save a lot of time.

 - `win_feature_source` - Path to the source to allow for win_feature to install/remove.
 Optional - Default not set.